exercism/common-lisp/exercises/concept/larrys-winning-checker/.docs/hints.md

 ## 1. Starting from scratch

 - To create an array you can use `make-array`.
-- The dimensions of the array are specified as a list of `make-array`.
+- The dimensions of an array are specified as a list of `make-array`.
 - To set all elements to a initial value use the `:inital-element` keyword argument.

 ## 2. Starting from an existing board